-- our plans to develop and commercialize LTI-03 and LTI-01, including the potential benefits thereof; - the timing and expectation of the results from Cohort 2 of the Phase 1b study of LTI-03; - our unproven approach to drug research and development in the area of fibrotic diseases, with a focus on Caveolin-1, or Cav1, -related peptides, and our ability to develop marketable products; - our ongoing and future clinical trials for LTI-03 and LTI-01, whether conducted by us or by any future collaborators, including our ability to enroll patients in our clinical trials, the timing of initiation of these trials and of the anticipated results; - the possibility that we may be adversely affected by economic, business, and/or competitive factors, including risks inherent in pharmaceutical research and development, such as: adverse results in our drug discovery, preclinical and clinical development activities, the risk that the results of our preclinical studies and early clinical trials may not be replicated in later clinical trials or that partial results of a trial, such as the Cohort 1 results from the Company's ongoing Phase 1b trial, may not be indicative of the full results of the trial, and the risk that any of our clinical trials may not commence, continue or be completed on time, or at all; - our ability to recognize the anticipated benefits of the Lung Acquisition (as defined herein); - our expectations regarding our ability to fund our operating expenses, our planned activities, and capital expenditure requirements with our cash, cash equivalents and investments; - the success of our remediation efforts related to the material weaknesses identified in our internal controls over financial reporting and disclosure controls and procedures; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the timing of and our ability to obtain and maintain marketing approvals for LTI-03 and LTI-01; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy, and our ability to obtain, maintain and enforce intellectual property rights for our platform and development candidates; - our ability to identify additional product candidates with significant commercial potential; - our plans to enter into collaborations for the development and commercialization of LTI-03, LTI-01 and any additional product candidates; - our reliance on third-party manufacturing and supply vendors; - potential benefits of any future collaboration; - developments relating to our competitors and our industry; - the impact of government laws and regulations; - the impact of affiliated stockholders choosing to act together; and - our ability to maintain our listing on the Nasdaq Capital Market.
+- our plans to develop and commercialize LTI-03, including the potential benefits thereof; - our decision to postpone further clinical development of LTI-01; - the timing and expectation of the results from Cohort 2 of the ongoing Phase 1b clinical trial of LTI-03; - our unproven approach to drug research and development in the area of fibrotic diseases, with a focus on Caveolin-1, or Cav1, -related peptides, and our ability to develop marketable products; - our ongoing and future clinical trials for LTI-03 and LTI-01, whether conducted by us or by any future collaborators, including our ability to enroll patients in our clinical trials, the timing of initiation of these trials and of the anticipated results; - the possibility that we may be adversely affected by economic, business, and/or competitive factors, including risks inherent in pharmaceutical research and development, such as: adverse results in our drug discovery, preclinical and clinical development activities, the risk that the results of our preclinical studies and early clinical trials may not be replicated in later clinical trials or that partial results of a trial, such as the results from Cohort 1 of our ongoing Phase 1b trial of LTI-03, may not be indicative of the full results of the trial, and the risk that any of our clinical trials may not commence, continue or be completed on time, or at all; - our ability to recognize the anticipated benefits of our acquisition of Lung Therapeutics, Inc. in October 2023; - our expectations regarding our ability to fund our operating expenses, our planned activities, and capital expenditure requirements with our cash, cash equivalents and investments; - the success of our remediation efforts related to the material weaknesses identified in our internal controls over financial reporting and disclosure controls and procedures; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the timing of and our ability to obtain and maintain marketing approvals for LTI-03 and LTI-01; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy, and our ability to obtain, maintain and enforce intellectual property rights for our platform and development candidates; - our ability to identify additional product candidates with significant commercial potential; - our plans to enter into collaborations for the development and commercialization of LTI-03, LTI-01 and any additional product candidates; - our reliance on third-party manufacturing and supply vendors; - potential benefits of any future collaboration; - developments relating to our competitors and our industry; and - the impact of government laws and regulations.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
-We have included important factors in the cautionary statements included, or incorporated by reference in our Annual Report on Form 10-K, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
+We have included important factors in the cautionary statements included or incorporated by reference in our Annual Report on Form 10-K, and this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, which could cause actual results or events to differ materially from the forward-looking statements that we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, collaborations, joint ventures or investments that we may make or enter into.